auzenne-duo/duolingo-jeeves-updated/README.md

 ### Slack Reporting

-- Set the `SLACK_POST_URL` environment variable, or comment out the code that makes the request to the Slack API.
+- Set the `SPIKE_REPORTER_SLACK_API_TOKEN` environment variable, or comment out the code that makes the request to the Slack API.
 - Run the steps above to set up the Python virtual environment
 - Run `./env/bin/python ./jeeves/scripts/slack.py`